luxtorpeda-dev/luxtorpeda/README.md

 Compatibility tool will work on any modern 64-bit Linux distribution.
-All packaged games are compiled for Steam Runtime environment and require no additional dependencies. **Native Runtime is not supported.**
+All packaged games are compiled for Steam Runtime environment and require no additional dependencies.

+**Using Luxtorpeda with [Steam native runtime](https://wiki.archlinux.org/index.php/Steam/Troubleshooting#Steam_native_runtime) may or may not work, but is not supported.**

 ## Installation (using tarball)

-*This is pre-release quality software, expect bugs and missing features*
+*This is pre-release quality software, expect bugs and missing features.*

 1. Close Steam.
 2. Download and unpack tarball to compatibilitytools.d directory (create one if it does not exist):